Drancy: Railways and buses

-Drancy is in Zone 3 of the Carte orange.
 The city is served by Le Bourget station and by Drancy station on Paris RER line B. Le Bourget station is situated near Drancy as well as the métro station La Courneuve–8 mai 1945 on the Line 7.
 The RER B is one of the five lines in the RER Rapid transit system serving Paris and its suburbs.

 Drancy is also served by the Paris Tramway Line 1 with five stops and by twelve bus lines.

 By the RER B, Drancy is near many Parisian railway stations, Gare du Nord is now just 10 minutes away, Gare Saint-Lazare and Gare de Lyon can be reached in 30 minutes.
 Charles de Gaulle Airport can also be reached in 30 minutes.

 Roads

 Drancy is served by the A3 motorway and the A86 motorways.